 Itchy Breast During Breastfeeding – Causes and Remedies to Comfort

+‘Why does my breast itch while breastfeeding?’ – Don’t ask this question privately, only to yourself, because you are not alone.
 When new mothers start breastfeeding for the first time, they may face certain problems.
-While issues like getting the right latch or finding a comfortable position are mostly common, itchy breasts or nipples are not that common.
-An itchy breast can interfere with feeding the baby.
-It is not a problem that goes away on its own and should be discussed with your doctor.
-Read on to know more about itchy breasts, and how to manage them.
+While issues like getting the right latch or finding a comfortable position are common, itchy boobs while breastfeeding are fairly unique and possible.
+Itchy breasts during breastfeeding can interfere with feeding the baby and hamper the whole mother-baby bonding experience.
+It is not a problem that goes away on its own; it should certainly be discussed with your doctor.
+What could have caused breasts to itch in the first place?
+Let’s find out the reasons behind itchy breasts during breastfeeding and how to manage them.

 Is It Normal to Have Itchy Breasts While Breastfeeding?